 Design Freedom

-One of the main arguments for building new is the design freedom it affords – the opportunity to create a home which suits your family and lifestyle perfectly.
+One of the main arguments for building new is the design freedom it affords – the opportunity to create a home which suits your family and lifestyle.

 When renovating, the existing structure limits the changes that can be made.
 While you can certainly move walls, add extensions, and reconfigure floor plans, you won't have the design freedom of a blank canvas.